What Does a National Park Ranger Do?

 Learn About the Salary, Required Skills, & More

 What do Mount McKinley, the Grand Canyon, the Florida Everglades, and Old Faithful have in common?
 Besides being national treasures, they all sit within national parks.

 The people on the front lines protecting these and other national treasures are national park rangers.
 They assist visitors, conduct educational activities, perform emergency medical services and protect the land from those who abuse it.
 For those with a yearning to work outdoors and a call to public service, a career as a national park ranger might be a fitting option.

 The national park ranger uses their experience and knowledge of natural and cultural resource management principles used on public lands, and performs some or all of the following duties:

-- Maintains the park's visitor use databases
+- Maintain the park's visitor use databases.

 National Park Ranger Salary

 National park ranger jobs are posted at GS-5 positions in the federal salary scale.
 Additional experience or education may be required.
 Law enforcement rangers and individuals who have completed a master's degree in a relevant subject apply to enter as high as a GS-7 pay grade.

 As of May 2019, the salary range for a GS-5 employee, which varies geographically, is $27,705 to $36,021.
 The national salary range for the GS-7 pay grade is $34,319 to $44,615.